Uruguaiana

+Geography

 Communications and distances

 The major highways connecting Uruguaiana with other cities in Rio Grande do Sul are BR 472, to Barra do Quaraí in the south and São Borja in the north, BR 290, to Alegrete and Porto Alegre in the east.

 The city is served by Ruben Berta International Airport, the largest airport in the interior of the state.
 It had a traffic of over 3,000 passengers in 2008 with 1,409 planes using the facilities.

 Some of the distances between Uruguaiana and other cities in the state are: